Faucet Replacement Cost: What You'll Pay in 2026

 Labor Costs

-Plumbers typically charge $75–$150 per hour for standard faucet installation, with master plumbers billing up to $200/hour.
+In 2026, standard residential plumbers typically charge $75 to $150 per hour, with apprentices billing as little as $45 and master plumbers commanding up to $200 per hour.
 Most straightforward faucet swaps take between 30 minutes and 2 hours, depending on accessibility and whether any plumbing modifications are needed.

 • Bathroom faucet labor: $130–$350